Sami-Radi/express-vhosts-autoloader/README.md

 ## Usage

-This module autoloads your express app's as express middlewares when their directorys matches the domain name.
+This module autoloads your express app's as express middlewares when their directories matches the domain name.

 Your directory names **must** be the same as your domain names in order for this module to work.